Brokenwind/Maleapy/README.md

 ![](imgdocs/images/ex4_two2.png)

-## Exercise5: Neural Networks Learning
-> #### Implemented the backpropagation algorithm for neural networks and applied it to the task of hand-written digit recognition.
+---

+## Exercise5: Regularized Linear Regression and Bias v.s.
+Variance
+> #### implement regularized linear regression and use it to study models with different bias-variance properties.

 * ### Regularized Linear Regression
 > Implemented regularized linear regression to predict the amount of water flowing out of a dam using the change of water level in a reservoir.